mlisovyi/easy-key-plotter/README.md

 ## Features

-Select EASY key in an editor (e.g. python or R code or csv metadata) --> press hotky (`Ctrl + Shift + P`) --> selected EASY key is plotted
+Select EASY key in an editor (e.g. python or R code or csv metadata) --> press hotkey (`F1`) --> selected EASY key is plotted.

+Conseptually the extension is general and doesn't restrict itself to plotting.
+The selection is passed alonside the user-defined code (see settings below) as the `SELECTION` variable.
+The code is executed in the Python Interactive window.

 ## Requirements

-You'll need the standard `Python` extension in VSCode.
+You'll need the standard `Python` + `Jupyter` extensions in VSCode.

 ## Extension Settings

 This extension contributes the following settings:

-* `asyKeyPlotter.pythonPath`: path to the python executable (currently selected python interpreter by default).
+* `easy-key-plotter.plotSelection`: the code to execute in the Python Interactive window.
+The selection is passed to the function as the `SELECTION` variable.

 ## Known Issues